n-grubb/noahgrubb.com/src/site/posts/mandatorytech.md

 date: 2019-05-30
 ---

-Over the past few years, it has seen to become an assumption that projects will be built in either WordPress or React.
+Over the past few years, it has seemed to become an assumption that projects will be built in either WordPress or React.

 Is it an app?
 > "This needs to be done in React."